conan-io/docs/reference/config_files/settings.yml.rst

 If a setting is allowed to be set to any value, you can use ``ANY``.
 If a setting is allowed to be set to any value or it can also be unset, you can use ``[None, ANY]``.

-However, this configuration file can be you can modified to any needs, including new settings or subsettings and their values.
+However, this configuration file can be modified to any needs, including new settings or subsettings and their values.
 If you want to distribute a unified *settings.yml* file you can use the :ref:`conan config install command<conan_config_install>`.

 .. note::